Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to wrap up your fiscal year (and put a bow on it)

-Here’s how to make sure the home stretch of your fiscal year goes just about perfectly.
+Here’s how to make sure the home stretch of your fiscal year goes smoothly and sets a strong foundation for the future.

 TipBottom line

 Ask yourself whether your business has been delaying any necessary purchases.
-If so, make these purchases before your fiscal year draws to a close.
-This way, your business can write off qualifying expenses as tax-deductible for the current fiscal year.
+If so, consider making them before your fiscal year draws to a close, as you may be able to deduct qualifying expenses in the current tax year.

-Using your fiscal year’s home stretch to make key purchases is especially smart if your income reached new highs compared to last year.
-If your income was limited this year or if you truly don’t need to buy anything, though, don’t feel like you have to.
-Yes, lowering your taxable income is great, but so is not spending money when it’s not truly necessary.
+Making important purchases during your fiscal year’s home stretch can be especially helpful if your income reached new highs compared to last year.
+If your income was lower this year — or if you simply don’t need to buy anything — don’t feel pressured to spend just for a deduction.
+Lowering taxable income can help, but avoiding unnecessary expenses is just as important for long-term financial health.

 FYIDid you know